 Watch a Movie in an Open-air Cinema Overlooking the Acropolis

 Finish your day at one of Athen’s open-air cinemas.
-Here you can watch a movie under the stars whilst snacking on some of the signature homemade delicacies.
+Here you can watch a movie under the stars while snacking on some signature homemade delicacies.
 One of the most popular cinemas is Cine Thisio which has a gorgeous view of the glowing Acropolis and presents a great selection of movies.

 It is important to note that these cinemas are closed in the winter months, schedules start from May and finish in October.
 Tickets cost €6 Monday-Wednesday and €8 Thursday to Sunday.
 Make sure to book in advance if you are going in the peak months as these tend to be very popular amongst tourists and locals.

 Visit the Panathenaic Stadium

 A visit to Panathenaic Stadium is a must-do activity for sport and history lovers.
 The first Modern Olympic Games were held at Panathenaic Stadium and it is the oldest operating stadium in the world.
 It’s also one of the most popular UNESCO World Heritage Sites in Europe.
 Built-up with white marble tiles and a capacity of over 60,000, the exterior of the stadium is spectacular.
 General admission is €5.
 This is reduced to half price for students at only €2.50.
 As there isn’t much shade it’s best to check it out in the evenings for cooler weather.

 The locals of Athens love to party and the city is known to have some of the best nightlife in Europe.
 If you are heading on a night out don’t expect to sleep until the early hours of the morning.
 There are a variety of different options for an excellent night out, from heading to one of its famous beach clubs or sipping on local Greek spirits down a cobbled back street.
 If you’re seeking a higher end outdoor vibe head to Astir Beach!

 Visit to Monasteries of Meteora